• Contact Us

 The PowerScore 2019 LSAT Bibles: Changes and Updates

 Every year I make revisions and updates to the LSAT Bibles, and there are several different reasons for that.
 First, at least three new LSATs are released each year.
 I make changes to account for new wrinkles used by the test makers.
 Second, I talk with many different LSAT students and also teach various sessions throughout the year, and the feedback I receive helps me shape and improve parts of each book.
-Finally, as I discussed previously, the books have changed so much over time that providing new versions each year helps students know they are getting the most up-to-date information … [Read more...]
+Finally, as I discussed previously, the … [Read more...]

 Posted by Dave Killoran / LSAT Prep / LSAT Bibles, LSAT Prep, Self-Study, Studying 2 Comments